Cleaning, sanding, and staining a deck and a balcony. South 40th Street, Lincoln, NE

 and a stiff, "seasoned" 3-inch brush for the decking boards -

-I need to push the brush deep in between the boards and into the grains.
-This action puts quite a bit of stress on bristles, so I prefer to spare my fine brushes from the grind.
+I must push the brush deep between the boards and the grains.
+This action puts much stress on bristles, so I prefer to spare my fine brushes from the grind.

-I can’t emphasize enough that regardless of whether a stain is put on with a sprayer or a roller, it must be worked into the wood with a brush to ensure even distribution and proper adhesion.
+I can't emphasize enough that stain must be worked into the wood with a brush to ensure even distribution and proper adhesion.
 You can find this statement being confirmed on every label.

 Once the first coat on the decking is done, I switch my setup.
 I now use a 4-inch foam roller for putting the stain on the spindles and fascia.
 It allows me to control the release of material better and, if needed, to dab off the excess -

-A medium-stiff glide brush does a great job for corners and cut-ins -
+A medium-stiff glide brush does an excellent job for corners and cut-ins -

 Under the deck, I remove two downspouts from this post to get good access to it -

 A short-handled sash brush is the only way to get to spots like this -